 |Value||Eligibility||Open date||Close date|

-The scholarship is valued at $10,000 per year for up to three years, subject to satisfactory academic performance.
+The scholarship is valued at $10,000 per year and is tenable for one year, subject to satisfactory academic performance.

 Note: Prior holders of this scholarship may re-apply.
 The scholarship may be awarded to the same recipient up to a maximum of three times.